CrossTheRoadElec/Phoenix6-Documentation/source/docs/api-reference/device-specific/talonfx/closed-loop-requests.rst

 Motion Magic® Expo uses the kV and kA characteristics of the system, and optionally a cruise velocity.
 The Motion Magic® Expo kV and kA configs are separate from the slot gain configs, as they may use different units and have different behaviors.

 The Motion Magic® Expo kV represents the voltage required to maintain a given velocity and is in units of Volts/rps.
-Multiplying the supply voltage by kV results in the maximum velocity of the profile.
+Dividing the supply voltage by kV results in the maximum velocity of the profile.
 As a result, when supply voltage is fixed, a **higher kV** results in a **lower profile velocity**.
-As a result, unlike with slot gains, it is generally safer to use a higher kV than what is ideal.
+Unlike with slot gains, it is generally safer to use a higher kV than what is ideal.

 The Motion Magic® Expo kA represents the voltage required to apply a given acceleration and is in units of Volts/(rps/s).
-Multiplying the supply voltage by kA results in the maximum acceleration of the profile from 0.
+Dividing the supply voltage by kA results in the maximum acceleration of the profile from 0.
 As a result, when supply voltage is fixed, a **higher kA** results in a **lower profile acceleration**.
-As a result, unlike with slot gains, it is generally safer to use a higher kA than what is ideal.
+Unlike with slot gains, it is generally safer to use a higher kA than what is ideal.

-If the Motion Magic® cruise velocity is set to a non-zero value, the will only accelerate up to the cruise velocity.
+If the Motion Magic® cruise velocity is set to a non-zero value, the profile will only accelerate up to the cruise velocity.
 Otherwise, the profile will accelerate towards the maximum possible velocity based on the profile kV.

 The following parameters must be set when controlling using Motion Magic® Expo: